Practical blueprint for low-depth photonic quantum computing with quantum dots

-As discussed in Sec.~\ref{subsubsec:seq}, in the case of photon loss, the next physical fusion is biased in $ZZ$, which requires both the active phase shifters in the unitary and fusion gates to be modified.
+A key feature of our architecture is that it is compatible with excitation-based feedback.
+As described in Sec.~\ref{sec:classical}, in the case of photon loss, the next physical fusion is biased in $ZZ$, which requires both the active phase shifters in the unitary and fusion gates to be modified.
 The phase shifter in the latter must be configured to set the VBS to fully reflect in order to perform single-qubit measurements instead of two-qubit fusions.
-However, due to reconfigurability of the EPS, it is possible to implement feedforward on the \emph{excitation pulses} rather than dynamically reconfiguring the measurement choice of each fusion gate in the detection.
+However, due to the reconfigurability of the EPS, it is possible to implement feedforward on the \emph{excitation pulses} rather than dynamically reconfiguring the measurement choice of each fusion gate in the detection.

-More precisely, on the \textit{excitation path} of one of the EPS involved in a fusion, we add an active optical element (e.g., fibre-coupled electro-optic modulator), which, through a short delay loop, selectively delays one pair of time-bin excitation pulses before the biased fusion begins (Fig.~\ref{fig:timing}): When two time-bin photons do not overlap in time, they do not interfere at a beamsplitter and constitute as deterministic single-qubit measurements.
+More precisely, on the \textit{excitation path} of one of the EPS involved in a fusion, we add an active optical element (e.g., fibre-coupled electro-optic modulator), which, through a short delay loop, selectively delays one pair of time-bin excitation pulses before the biased fusion begins (Fig.~\ref{fig:timing}): When two time-bin photons do not overlap in time, they do not interfere at a beamsplitter and constitute deterministic single-qubit measurements.
 Note that to obtain the $ZZ$ outcome, the unitary gates of both EPS units still need to be adaptively switched to perform identity gates.

 The key advantage of feedforward on excitation pulses is that all fusion gates can be \textit{fully passive}.
 Only one active element is needed at the excitation path of one of the EPS units, and the optical loss from this active element only lowers the available excitation power instead of the photon detection efficiency.
 In the time-bin implementation, this trick removes two loss channels (one 50:50 beamsplitter and one active phase shifter) per fusion gate.
 It is also well-known that on-chip passive optics have higher fidelity and lower loss than their active counterparts~\cite{optics_passive_active}.